-In certain cases, the right to carry-forward tax losses may be jeopardized when ownership of more than 50% of the share capital or voting rights changes.
+In certain cases, the right to carryforward tax losses may be jeopardized when ownership of more than 50% of the share capital or voting rights changes hands.

-The Portuguese Supplementary State Budget for 2020 introduced important amendments to deductibility of tax losses for 2020 and 2021.

-Under these: (i) tax losses assessed in the 2020 and 2021 tax periods could now be deducted in the 12 subsequent tax periods, (as opposed to the 5-year carry-forward period in force at the time); (ii) the limitation applicable to the offset of tax losses up to 70% of the taxable profits of the relevant years was increased to 80% for tax losses computed specifically in 2020 and 2021; and (iii) the elapse of the carry-forward periods applicable to tax losses incurred in 2019 and earlier was suspended for a period of 2 years, between 2020 and 2021.
+The Portuguese Supplementary State Budget for 2020 introduced important amendments to deductibility of tax losses for 2020 and 2021: (i) tax losses assessed in the 2020 and 2021 tax periods could now be deducted in the 12 subsequent tax periods (as opposed to the 5-year carryforward period in force at the time); (ii) the limitation applicable to the offset of tax losses up to 70% of the taxable profits of the relevant years was increased to 80% for tax losses calculated specifically in 2020 and 2021; and (iii) the time to apply the carryforward periods to tax losses incurred in 2019 and earlier was suspended for two years. between 2020 and 2021.